 - Life insurance policies were a safety net for those who had them.
 If money ran out, the policy could be cashed in, helping keep the family afloat for a few more months.

 - Many people rarely saw cash; barter economies quickly grew up.
 Small jobs might be paid with milk, fresh vegetables or fruit, especially in rural areas.

 - With millions out of work, begging was common – and seen as desperation, not antisocial behavior.
-Outside restaurant was a favorite spot; only the rich could afford to eat there.
+Outside restaurant was a favorite spot and only the rich could afford to eat there.